πŸ“¦Topic 352: container Virtualization

 • Awareness of the OCI runtime and image specifications

-• Awareness of the Kubernetes Container Runtime Interface (CRI)
+• Awareness of the Kubernetes container Runtime Interface (CRI)

 • Awareness of podman, buildah and skopeo